 Recommended order of courses for the M.S. in Teaching and Learning - Education Leadership program:

-Note: This order of courses is based on the Winter 2018-2019 catalog.
-If you started this program prior to the Winter 2018-2019 trimester, you may have a different list of required classes.
+Note: This order of courses is based on the Spring 2018-2019 catalog.
+If you started this program prior to the Spring 2018-2019 trimester, you may have a different list of required classes.
 Please refer to a previous academic catalog to view your required courses.
 You can view your catalog year from your Student Portal by clicking on Degree Progress Details.
 All previous catalogs are available in the Student Portal, on the bottom of the main page.

 - (RES501* - Fundamentals of Research and Writing) (Not required for all students)

 - OTL502 - Learning Theories and Models of Instruction

 - OTL565 - Cultural and Linguistic Diversity in the Differentiated Classroom